BTS Part 1 — Seven Strangers, One Stage: The Origin Story

 Jungkook auditioned for the singing competition Superstar K when he was in middle school — and didn’t make it past the early rounds.
 But the talent scouts watching saw something the judges missed.

-Seven different entertainment companies reached out to him after that audition, including JYP and FNC.
-He was 13 years old, choosing between Korea’s biggest labels.
+Several entertainment companies reportedly reached out to him after that audition, including JYP and FNC.
+He was 13 years old, weighing offers from some of Korea’s biggest labels.

-He chose Big Hit — a tiny, unknown company — because he had watched RM rap and wanted to train alongside him.
+He chose Big Hit — a tiny, unknown company — largely because of RM, who had impressed him enough to make him want to train alongside him.

 His dance teacher was so impressed by his talent that she personally recommended him to audition for Big Hit.
 He flew to Seoul, passed, and moved in.
 He became the last member to join, giving him the shortest trainee period of anyone in the group — less than a year before debut.